vkeyadylongest/vkeyadylongest/README.md

 # 🌑 Dark Mode FadeIn Animation

-Bring elements to life with a smooth fade-in and slide-up effect, perfect for dark-themed interfaces.
+A smooth fade-in animation that brings elements to life against a dark backdrop.

 ```css
 @keyframes fadeIn {